 - Don’t skip the details– I can’t tell you how many times a buyer calls me up excited but they didn’t read all the details of a home, only to get to the home to be disappointed because they didn’t pay attention to all the details.

-- Don’t call and schedule each home with the listing agent– Use a buyers agent.
+- Don’t call and schedule each home with the listing agent– Use a buyers agent, let them do the leg work and schedule appointments.
 They can be a very reliable resource once they get a handle on what you want.

 - Don’t chase what doesn’t exist– Often a buyer will chase homes that don’t exist.
 A quick search of what has sold in the past year will give you an idea of your potential success in finding a home.